netdata/netdata/docs/contributing/style-guide.md

 ## Welcome

 Proper documentation is essential to the success of any open-source project.
 Netdata is no different.
-The health of our monitoring agent and its community depends on this effort.
+The health of our monitoring agent and our community depends on this effort.

 We're here to make developers, sysadmins, and DevOps engineers better at their jobs, after all!